railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_training.rst

 .. index::
    single: training

-User training
+User Training
 =============

 Two types of training are provided by the Tiny company and its partners:

-* Technical training in Open ERP: the objective of this intensive training is to enable you to develop your own modules by modifying and adapting the existing ones.
+* Technical training in OpenERP: the objective of this intensive training is to enable you to develop your own modules by modifying and adapting the existing ones.
 It covers the creation of new objects, menus, reports and workflows, and also of interfaces with external software.
-It lasts for five days and is designed for IT people
+It lasts for five days and is designed for IT people.

-* User training: this enables you to be productive as rapidly as possible in the use of Open ERP.
+* User training: this enables you to be productive as rapidly as possible in the use of OpenERP.
   All of the modules there are detailed with concrete examples and different exercises.
-For the sake of realism the training uses data for a fictitious company.
+For the sake of realism, the training uses data for a fictitious company.
 This training also lasts for five days.
   It is designed for those responsible for an ERP project, who will then be capable of training employees internally.

-Tiny's training calendar is available on the official Open ERP site at http://www.openerp.com/services/training-schedule.
-The training is delivered in either French or English depending on the course.
+Tiny's training calendar is available on the official OpenERP site at http://www.openerp.com/services/training-schedule.
+The training is delivered in either French or English, depending on the course.

-Both Tiny, the creators of Open ERP, and the Open ERP partners can also provide customized training.
+Both Tiny, the creators of OpenERP, and the OpenERP partners can also provide customized training.
 This, although more expensive, is focused on your own needs.

 Your training needs depend on the type of deployment you have chosen.
 If you have opted for a SaaS